 This definition applies to you, your travelling Companion, a relative or any other person.
 If you are unsure whether you have a Pre–existing Medical Condition, please call1300 655 179 for assistance.

-The following list of Pre-existing Medical Conditions are automatically covered with no additional premium provided the below criteria are met;
+The following list of Pre-existing Medical Conditions are automatically covered by travel insurance with no additional premium provided the below criteria are met;

 They are not associated with any conditions you list as part of the medical screening process; and